 The idea of dedicating resources to engagement initiatives can seem vague at best, and frivolous at worst.
 To help you get started, here are 8 ways to help improve your overall engagement levels.

-🙌 Show appreciation
+🙌 Show appreciation to boost employee engagement

 Say “thank you” regularly.
 A whopping 66% of employees admit they’d quit a job if they felt undervalued and unappreciated.
 Luckily, employee recognition is an easy, low-cost strategy to fight disengagement.
 The secret?
 Recognition needs to flow from all directions — managers, teams, and individual employees must feel empowered to recognize their peers for a job well done.

-Include Leadership.
+Include leadership.
 Having corporate leadership and management involved with recognition and engagement helps keep employees connected to the corporate purpose.
 For example, have the CEO give recognition to employees or teams that live out the corporate values at a company meeting.

-📈 Focus on growth
+📈 Focus on employee growth